CuriousOne23/WhenMathPrays/thought_simulator/ts__goals_and_architecture.md

 **Path B (Truth, Safety, Identity, Expression Construction):**
 KnF → TPTB (Beginning of Path B) → TPSF → CoHI → LI → RG → RSG → OuBB (End of Path B)

-Each stage contributes a specific, narrowly scoped transformation.
-The strict boundaries ensure that cognitive assumptions are exposed, errors are localizable, and the entire pipeline remains a visible laboratory for exploration.

 ---

 ## 12. The Future of TS